 NAZI Germany teetered on defeat (Autumn 1944).
 The Soviets had destroyed Army Group Center, the most powerful German formatiin, in Operation Bagration.
 This opened the advance into Poland.
 The D-Day landings and subsequent Allied Offensive had destoyed the German Army in France and enabled Allied Armies to move toward the Rhine.
 A crossing in 1944 had been staved off with the failure of Market Garden, but the Allies were stradily moving up powerful forces toward the Rhine and developing ports and supply lines.
 The Allies in Italy had taken Rome and were moving into northern Italy where they would threaten the Reich from the south.
 Germany had not yet been invaded, but the Allied strategic bombing campaign was devestating German cities and industry.
 And under the weight of the bombing and loss of occupoied countries to exploit, the German economy had finally begun to collapse and weapond production as a result fell precipitously (November 1944).

 Rommel and other generals who dared speak counseled Hitler to seek a political solution.
 Hitler fully aware of the crimes he had ordered knew that the Allies would not accept a political sollution.
 No matter how small the chances of success, he was determined to gamble everything on one last offense.
 The question for Hitler was wether to target the Soviets or Western Allies, Germany did not possess the resources to strike both.
 Early in 1944 Hitler made a radio broadcast in which he pursued the theme of a great campaign to save Europe from Bolshevism.
 He compared his mission to that of Greece and Rome.
 Yet he decided to strike at the Western Allies.
 One Historian believes this was in part because he was embittered with the West for wrecking his campaign in the East.
+It is fashionable today to view the War in West as a side show.
+Hitler understood all to well how the war in the West had made it imposible to focus German industry and resources on the Ostkrieg and fully support the Ostheer.
 The choice was also a matter of tactical advantage.
 The West could be struck from behind the fortifications of the West Wall with less fuel expenditures.
 He also judged the Western Allies as weaker and possesing less resolve.
 Another factor in Hitler's mind was that terror toward the Russians would endsure that the Wehrmacht would continue fighting in the East.
 He was unsure how long the Wehrmacht would continue to fight in the West.
 [Fest, pp. 719-20.]

-Some historians believe that Hitler by late-1944 was essentially irrational.
+Some historians provide a narritivev that Hitler by late-1944 was essentially irrational.
 This is hard to assess and reach any definitive conclusion.
 Hitler had since Barbarossa become increasingly dismissive of the advise from his generals.
-The assasination attempt in the Führer Bunker had badly shaken him and outside of a few individuals (Bormann, Goebels, and Himmler), he trusted virtually no one.
+The assasination attempt in the Führer Bunker had badly shaken him (july 1944).
+And outside of a few individuals (Bormann, Goebels, and Himmler), he trusted virtually no one.
 His doctors were plying him with narcotics.
-The Plans for Autumn Mist were not rational in a military sence.
+It is true that pans for Autumn Mist were not rational in a military sence.
 The strength of the Allies in men and material and the superority in the air doomed any major military effort.
 German did not even have the fuel supplies needed to conduct the offensive.
 The plan required the Germans to capture Allied fuel dumps.
-Yet from Hitler's point of view it was a totally rational plan.
+The rational military step was as in World War I to end the War and seak an armistice.
+Yet because of the NAZI stab in the Back Myth, this option was not open.
+And from Hitler's point of view it was a totally rational plan.
 Unless Germany scored a major victory in thr field, defeat was inevitable in 1945.
 Hitler was fully aware of the crimes he had authorized throughtout occupied Europe and what would happen to him once Germany was defeated.
-Thus one last desperate offensive was an entirely rational decession on Hitler's part, no matter how small the possibility of victory.
-Without a victory, defeat was certain.
-While the rational decession for Germany was to surrender and end the War, this was not an irrational decession for a man not interested in saving German cities and lives, but interested in saving himself.
+Thus one last desperate offensive was an entirely rational decession on Hitler's part, no matter how remote the possibility of victory.
+Without a victory, defeat was certain as was his procecution as a war criminal.
+Unlike the Kaiser who wa taken nd protected by the Dutch.
+There was no country thar woukd take hin in and protect him.
+While the rational decession for Germany was to surrender and end the War, this was not an irrational decession for a man not interested in saving German cities and lives, but only interested in saving himself and his vile Natioinal Sociailist ideology.

-Antwerp on the Scheldt emerged as n important port in the Middle Ages.
+Antwerp on the Scheldt emerged as an important port in the Middle Ages.
 In gradually developed as one of the major ports of Europe. one other thn Napoleon grasped Antwerp's strategic location.
 He had the first docks built.
 The Belgian Government ngotiated a toll free sttus for the Scheldt with the Germans (1863).
-This began the rise of Antwerp as one of the kmost impotant centers of trade d commerce in Europe.
-Only Rotterfam rivaled it in volume of trade.
+This began the rise of Antwerp as one of the most impotant centers of trade and commerce in Europe.
+Only Rotterdam rivaled it in volume of trade.
 It thus was a prize beyond value to the Allies.
-The major limiting factor to the llies was supplies.
-The llis were sill using the Mormandy beaches and trnsporting upplis jnland over highways through the Red Ball Express.
-The Grman collaose iun France was so rapid that unlike other ports, Antwerp was ot heavily defenced or the port destroyed when the Allies entered Belgium (September 3).
-Unfortunately, Field Marshal Mongomery failed to clear the Scheldt Estuary which made it impossible to use the port for some time.
-Supplies finlly begn lowing through ntwerp to he Allied rmies (December 1944).
-Antwerp was thus essential essential after the failure of Market Garden for the Allied build up preparing for the final war ending drive inyo the Reich.
-For Hitler this made nterp target one.
-It also meant revisiting the battlefield in which he gined his greatest victoryy--the Ardennes.
-And as driving through the ardennesin 1940 cut off the British Armyfrom the French, repeating this drive would again cut off the Bitish, this tome from the Americans.
+The major limiting factor to the Allies was supplies.
+The Allies were sill using the Normandy beaches and trnsporting supplies inland over highways through the Red Ball Express.
+The German collase in France was so rapid that unlike other ports, Antwerp was not heavily defended or the port destroyed when the Allies entered Belgium (September 3).
+Unfortunately, Field Marshal Mongomery was focusd on the Ruhr and failed to clear the Scheldt Estuary which made it impossible to use the port for some time.
+Supplies finlly began flowing through Antwerp to the Allied armies (December 1944).
+Antwerp was thus essential after the failure of Market Garden for the Allied build up preparing for the final war-ending drive inyo the Reich.
+For Hitler this made Antwerp target number one.
+It also meant revisiting the battlefield in which he gained his greatest victory--Fall Gelb II (Case Yellow II) in the Ardennes (May 1940).
+And as driving through the Ardennes in 1940 cut off the British Army from the French, repeating this drive would again cut off the British, this time from the Americans.

 The Germans deployed three armies organized into 10 corps totaling about 29 divisions.
 Key to the German offensive was Dietrich's poweful Sixth Panzer-Armee and Mauteuffel's Fifthe PanzerPrum.
-Both were equipped with the latest German tanks which out classed the American Shermans.
+Both were equipped with the latest German tanks which out classed the American Shermans in most areas except mobility.
+What the Germans did not hhave was large numbers of tanks anbd the fuel to nuse them.
 The Americans in Belgium and the surronding area had three armies organized into 6 corps with about 31 divisions.
 In addition there were about 3 British divisions, as well as Belgian, Canadian, and French units.
 The Allies had overweakming superior forces on the Western Fromt, but by concentraring their forces in the Ardeennes had achived tactical superority.

 The Bulge has been described as the greatest Allied intelligence failure of the War, perhaps with the exception of Pearl Harbor.
 The Germans achieved almost complete surrise.
 [Caddick-Adams] There were several rasons for this.
-This was the first since Hitler Launced Operation Blue, smashing into the Dinbas and Cucausses rather than renewing the attack on Moscow (Summwe 1942) in which the Germans achieved an important surprise.
+This was the first Grman offnsive since Hitler Launced Operation Blue, smashing into the Donbas and Cucausses rather than renewing the attack on Moscow (Summwe 1942) in which the Germans achieved an important surprise.
 The Germans prepared for the attack in utmost secrecy, especially minimizing radio traffic.
 We are not sure why they did this.
-Available evidence suggests that German commanders did not believe that the Enigma machines had been cracked.
+Available evidence suggests that many German commanders did not believe that the Enigma machines had been cracked.
 Perhaps they were just being cautious.
-This made it difficult for the Ultra codebrakers to get a hadel on German intentions.
+Some commanders had become suspicious that codes my have been crcked.
+This made it difficult for the Ultra codebrakers to get a hadle on German intentions.
 They also moved troops and equipment at night when American aerial reconisance would not spot them.
+Given the lack of radio transmissions, the Alllis may no have given the area a priority for aerial reconisance.
 American overconfidence also played into the German sucess.
 American commanders were convinced after watching theGermans stream out of France that the Whermacht was a defeated army, no longer capable of a major offensive action.
 One tends not to see what they do not think is there.
 This is exactly what happened to the Japanese Firt air Fleet at Midway.
 The Ultra code breakers did pick up some clues as to German intentions.
 Ultra decrypts suggested a 'substantial and offensive,' but they could not determine a precise date or point of attack.
 Inteligence picked up aircraft movement from the Eastern Front and transport of forces by rail to the Ardennes.
 It was, however, not seen as significant by the U.S. 12th Army Group.
 No one there put the intelligence findings together.
 [Calvocoressi and Lucas] Given the size of the offensive, it was not possible to completely limit every aspect of the offensive from appearing in electronic messages.
 The Blechley Park Ultra code breakers did thus develop some information for Allied commanders.
 There is a difference of opinion among historians as to how effectively the Blechly Park code breakers warned of an impending attack.
 Some contend that there was no clear unambiguous warning.
 [Austra] Other historians argue that commanders failed to properly evaluate the intelligence provided.
 [Baker] The prevailing attitude among the Allied leadership, however was such that these warmings were giving little credence.
 The Allied commanders were convinced that the Wehrmacht no longer possed the capability to mount a significant offensive.
 Allied overconfidence, preoccupation with offensive planning and inadequate aerial reconnaissance all played into the American failure to acurately assess the situation.

 The Wehrmacht launched a carefully planned attack against weak American units in the heavily forested Ardennes (December 16, 1944).
 The offensive was commanded by Field Marshal Gerd von